BuckarooBanzay/mesecons_lab/readme.md

 Changes are writtenback with the help of the `modgen` mod: https://github.com/BuckarooBanzay/modgen

-* Add the `modgen` mod to the list of trusted mods
 * Change/Improve things
 * Select the opposite corners of the changed area with `/pos1` and `/pos2` (alternatively: use Worldedit markers)
 * Export it back with `/export` or `/export fast` if you are in a hurry